arthurdosreis-ai/ai-response-evaluator/README.md

+This project is part of my learning journey in AI and language-focused workflows.

 # AI Response Evaluator

 In this project, I explored how AI-generated responses can be evaluated in a simple and structured way.